Ziniki-Network/zinc/api/index.md

 be identified, the request is rejected).

-Objects conforming to `ResourceHandler` are created by the user on the server and passed to the Zinc object's handleResouce method.
+Objects conforming to `ResourceHandler` are created by the user on the server and passed to the Zinc object's `handleResource` method.

 When a `ResourceHandler` has been identified, its handle method is invoked, except when the method is unsubscribe, which is handled internally.